DrGLDavidson/ACMEresearch/index.md

 {% capture text %}

-Learn more about the dynamic group of researchers who drive this research, and how to join.
+Meet the Principal Investigator and the dynamic group of postdocs, research assistants, students, and collaborators driving our research forward—and find out how you can join the team.

 {%
   include button.html